-Machu Picchu is one of the world’s majestic and enticing handmade marvels.
+Machu Picchu is one of the world’s majestic and enticing handbuilt marvels.
 The ‘Lost City of the Incas’ dates back to the 15th century.
-It is one of Latin Americas largest historical sites.
+It is one of Latin America’s largest historical sites.
 Not only is it bursting with culture, but is very friendly for the ambitious traveler.

-Standing tall at almost 8000 feet (2430meters)above sea level, Machu Picchu attracts the mysterious soul.
+Standing tall at almost 8000 feet (2430meters)above sea level, the world wonder attracts the mysterious soul.
 The Incas ruled over 10 million people.
 They were the last fully formed, indigenous civilization prior to Columbus’ arrival in the Americas.

-Although we cannot be certain of its exact date, evidence shows that Machu Picchu was built in the mid-1400’s.
-It was built during the reign Pachacuti Inca.
+Although we cannot be certain of its exact date, evidence shows that the Inca Citdel was built in the mid-1400s.
+It was built during the reign of Pachacuti Inca.
 This was a golden time period for the Incan Empire.
-The population was built into a strong, wealthy and reputable community.
+The population was built into a strong, wealthy, and reputable community.

 One of the interesting facts about Machu Picchu is that it was built for royalty.
-A place where Incan royalty would reside and meet with their inner circle, place where Emperor Pachacuti would retreat and entertain his family and guests.
+A place where Incan royalty would reside and meet with their inner circle.
+It served as a place where Emperor Pachacutec or Inca Sapa would retreat and entertain his family and guests.
 A place of happiness and prosperity.

 Others understood the site was used for religious purposes.
 This was due to its strategic positioning amongst other religiously significant mountains.
 There is an excellent view of the sunrise and sunset.
 This supports the fact that the Inca believed the sun to be their divine ancestor.
 It is said that the Incas chose this location as it offered many advantages:

-It is said this is where the Inca Culture essence was developed and maintained.
-The culture embraced the value of solidarity, reciprocity, labour, honesty, love and wisdom.
-This essence was spread along the entire Andean territory, creating a magnificent nation, highly organized and culturally advance.
+It is said this is where the Inca Culture’s essence was developed and maintained.
+The culture embraced the value of solidarity, reciprocity, labor, honesty, love, and wisdom.
+This essence was spread along with the entire Andean territory, creating a magnificent nation, highly organized and culturally advanced.

-Despite the remote locate, the Andean terrain provided comfort, wealth and prosperity for all.
-They were so successful in these endeavors that they overcame poverty, corruption and misery while at the same time, kept a profound respect for nature.
+Despite the remote location, the Andean terrain provided comfort, wealth, and prosperity for all.
+They were so successful in these endeavors that they overcame poverty, corruption, and misery while at the same time, kept profound respect for nature.

-When we delve into the construction of Machu Picchu, many are left wondering how the Inca managed to transport materials up to the Andes Mountains, standing tall at 8000ft.
+When we delve into the construction of the Inca citadel, many are left wondering how the Inca managed to transport materials up to the Andes Mountains, standing tall at 8000ft.
 Historians have confirmed that no ‘modern’ or ‘convenient’ methods were used during construction.
 The Incas made use of their best resources, themselves and nature.

 Architects first drew their plans with the help of Pachacuti himself.
 As with any new build, scale models were constructed and base camps of operation were set up in the zone of Mandorpampa.

-The construction of Machu Picchu continued for around thirty years.
-Although the build of this marvelous site took time, many of the Inca’s would carry the materials from bottom to top personally- taking up to 3 months at a time for larger materials.
+The construction of the Inca Citadel continued for around thirty years.
+Although the construction of this marvelous site took time, many of the Incas would carry the materials from bottom to top personally.
+This took up to 3 months at a time for larger materials.
 When its basic structure was finished, thousands of workers were free to leave.

-For anyone planning do this trek, you will have a new found respect for those who had a hand in construction.
-Each stone was hand carved against another to perfectly fit well within the compounds of the city.
+For anyone planning to do this trek, you will have a newfound respect for those who had a hand in construction.
+Each stone was hand-carved against another to perfectly fit well within the compounds of the city.
 The stones were smoothed and even to this day, you cannot fit a credit card through its gaps!

 There were different tiers within the complex that held different purposes.
 For example, urban, agricultural, religious and working quarters.